1990 Michigan Wolverines football team: Individual statistics

-Jon Vaughn set the current school record for career yards per carry (6.29, min 200 carries), eclipsing Rob Lytle's 16-year-old record.
-Vaughn opened the 1990 season by posting 201 rushing yards on September 15, 1990, against University of Notre Dame Fighting Irish and following it up with 288 rushing yards against the University of California, Los Angeles Bruins on September 22, 1990, at the Big House.
-This feat made him the first Michigan back to rush for 200 yards in consecutive games, a feat not duplicated until Mike Hart did so in 2004.
-Grbac became the fourth Wolverine to post a 4-touchdown pass performance against Mississippi State, he would become the first to post two the following season and later in his career would post a third such performance.
-Grbac became the first single-season 20-touchdown passer with 21, eclipsing Jim Harbaugh's 18 in 1985, a record he would extend to 25 the following year.
+Rushing.
+Running back Jon Vaughn led the team in rushing with 1,236 yards on 201 carries (6.1 yards per carry).
+Ricky Powers ranked second with 636 rushing yards and Jarrod Bunch third with 461 rushing yards.
+Vaughn set a school record for career yards per carry (6.29, min 200 carries), eclipsing Rob Lytle's 16-year-old record.
+Vaughn opened the 1990 season by posting 201 rushing yards on September 15 against Notre Dame and following it up with 288 rushing yards against UCLA on September 22.
+The feat made him the first Michigan back to rush for 200 yards in consecutive games, a feat not duplicated until Mike Hart did so in 2004.